 The Farnhill and Kildwick History Group would like to thank Christ Church, Oxford, for permission to reproduce the plan and the letters from Haworth Currer and John Dehane to the Archbishop of York.
 Also the Canal and River Trust, for permission to use the 1826 survey map.

-Thanks are also due to the staff of the Borthwick Institute for Archives (University of York) for their help in trying to find a reply from the Archbishop.
+Thanks are also due to the staff of the Borthwick Institute for Archives (University of York) and the Brotherton Library, Leeds, for their help.